n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.invoiceninjatrigger.md

 [Invoice Ninja](https://www.invoiceninja.com/) is a free open-source online invoicing app for freelancers & businesses.
 It offers invoicing, payments, expense tracking, & time-tasks.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/invoiceninja/).
+///

 ## Example Usage